Emancer

-Emancer is a Norwegian black metal band from the village of Luster in Sogn, formed in 1996.
-Initially known as Utumno, the band changed its name to Emancer in 2000, shortly before releasing their debut.
-Emancer's style has evolved from traditional black metal to a more experimental form often described as progressive black metal.
-The band has released five studio albums, garnering a cult following in the extreme metal underground and positive reviews in both the Norwegian and international metal press.
+Emancer is a Norwegian black metal band from Luster in Sogn, formed in 1996.
+Initially known as Utumno, the band changed to Emancer in 2000, shortly before releasing their debut.
+Emancer's style has evolved from traditional black metal to progressive black metal.
+The band has released five studio albums, garnering a cult following in the extreme metal underground and positive reviews in the Norwegian and international metal press.

 Style

-Emancer's music blends the speed and aggression of black metal with arrangements and elements from other genres, which led author and heavy metal commentator Jeff Wagner to note in his 2010 book Mean Deviation: Four Decades of Progressive Heavy Metal that the band had “...loads of ability and an interesting sound,” which he deemed reminiscent of fellow Norwegian band Enslaved.
+Emancer blends the speed and aggression of black metal with other genres.
+Author and heavy metal commentator Jeff Wagner noted in his 2010 book Mean Deviation: Four Decades of Progressive Heavy Metal, that the band had “...loads of ability and an interesting sound” reminiscent of Enslaved.

 History

-Emancer was formed in 1996 by guitarist/programmer Ole Hartvigsen (under the pseudonym “Mithrin”), vocalist Kjell J. Heltne (under the name “Gorbag”), and a guitarist known only as “X”.
-Under its original name Utumno, the group recorded two demos in 1997 and 1998.
-In 2000 they adopted the name Emancer and eventually secured a deal with the American independent label Extremist Records.
-Emancer's debut album, Utopian Illusions, was released in late 2001 The album featured a cold, atmospheric black metal style rooted in the band's demo sound.
+Emancer was formed in 1996 by guitarist/programmer Ole Hartvigsen (as “Mithrin”), vocalist Kjell J. Heltne (as “Gorbag”), and a guitarist known as “X”.
+As Utumno, the group recorded two demos in 1997 and 1998.
+In 2000, they adopted the name Emancer and signed with Extremist Records.
+Emancer's debut album, Utopian Illusions, was released in late 2001 The album featured atmospheric black metal rooted in the band's demo sound.

-A year later, the band's second album The Human Experiment (2003) came out on Black Owl Records, showcasing a broader musical approach with some industrial elements.
-These early releases had only modest impact, and founding member “X” departed the lineup following the debut.
+A year later, the band's second album, The Human Experiment (2003), came out on Black Owl Records, showcasing a broader musical approach with industrial elements.
+These early releases had a modest impact.
+“X” left the band after the debut.